In Australia, most married couples typically own property such as real estate as joint tenants in equal shares.

 Often, a property will be sold, or transferred into one party’s name as a result of the property settlement.

-On the other hand, tenancy in common is more flexible, allowing co-owners to possess shares in the property that aren’t necessarily equal.
+One viable option is converting from a joint tenancy arrangement to a tenancy in common.
+Tenancy in common is more flexible, allowing co-owners to possess shares in the property that aren’t necessarily equal.
 There is no right of survivorship; thus, each party can bequeath their share of the property as they see fit in their will.

 Why Consider the Conversion?